emtee40/adebar-wiki/AppDetails-explained.md

   cases are pretty rare).
   More fun with pre-installed apps: the last version available on Play Store was 8.0.30.18 for this app.
 But we got 9.0.10.14 here.
 No idea where from.
+* **signature scheme:** refers to the [APK signing](https://source.android.com/security/apksigning) process – which is to ensure nobody tampers with an APK once its developer has released it, and thus to prevent e.g. malware injection.
+The higher the number here, the harder the protection should be to circumvent.
+Signing scheme v2 was introduced with Android 7 (aka Nougat), and thus not understood by Android 6 and below; v3 was introduced with Android 9 (Pie).
+To ensure maximum protection while still maintaining compatibilty with older Android versions, developers can apply multiple signing schemes concurrently; each Android version then would rely on the highest one found that it understands (e.g. a device running Nougat would ignore v3 and v1 and pick v2, even if all 3 are available – but accept v1 if no v2 signature were present).
+  Another score against pre-installed apps here: though this device runs Android 8.1 (Oreo) and thus would easily understand a v2 signature, several (luckily not all) of its pre-installed apps are only using v1 signatures.
 * **IDs:** any IDs associated with this app.
 Here it's *userId* – which is the ID used on OS level for access permissions etc. On a shell, if this app is running, you should be able to grab its process(es) via the `ps` command.